Project activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Participants on the Costa Rica Volunteer Trip protect endangered sea turtles that nest in Costa Rica.
 Global populations of sea turtles have decreased significantly in the last 30 years.
 While there were once many species of sea turtle, only seven remain today, and all of them are either threatened or endangered, two of them critically.

-Our Costa Rica volunteers help protect the sea turtles which nest on the beaches in the community of Punta Banco located on the Burica Peninsula, 65 km south of Golfito, along the southern Pacific coast of Costa Rica.
+Our Costa Rica volunteers help protect the sea turtles which nest on the beaches in the community of Punta Banco located on the Burica Peninsula, along the southern Pacific coast of Costa Rica.
 The sea turtle projects are carried out under the auspices of the Punta Banco Sea Turtle Conservation Project, a part of the Punta Banco Neighborhood Association’s responsibilities.
-Project work will consist of late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery.
+Volunteer projects may include late night and early morning beach patrols to locate, excavate, and relocate sea turtle nests to a protected turtle hatchery.
 Projects also include working in and around the turtle hatchery, recording scientific data, as well as helping with projects to reduce beach erosion which threatens the turtle protection project.

 In addition to the sea turtle projects, the group will spend two nights in the highlands in Cerro de la Muerte where they will build nesting boxes for Resplendent Quetzals and engage in other quetzal habitat related projects.